 Conference “Gesicht und Handschrift.
 Transzendente Begründung und Authentifikation in mittelalterlichen Visionen”.
 Akademie der Diözese Rottenburg – Stuttgart, 18.03. – 20.03.2021.
 In Zusammenarbeit mit dem DFG-Projekt “Vergänglichkeit und Ewigkeit” (Universität Kiel und Universität Köln) und dem Arbeitskreis für hagiographische Fragen.
 For more information about the speakers, schedule and program of the online conference click here

 Recent advances in the technical analysis of purple colorants have spurred new interest in the aesthetics of purple ornament in medieval manuscripts.
 This most prestigious embellishment associated with imperial splendor underwent stunning transformations between the 8th and the 11th century.
 Purple dyes (mostly produced from lichens) were not only used to color the entire parchment surfaces of sacred books, but purple colorants were also used selectively to highlight specific texts, pages and miniatures corresponding to the content, topology, imagery, and script of individual manuscripts.
 Various techniques and methods were employed to create multi-sensory purple textures, combining shades of purple from red to dark blue and evoking different purple-colored materials such as silks and porphyry.
+This two-day workshop at the Chair of Medieval Art History at the University of Zurich will explore a range of questions about the materials and semantics of medieval purple manuscripts.
+Registration required by Nov.
+22, 2021.
+Continue to the program.

 The Handbook of Medieval Book Ornament aims to give a survey of up-to-date research on the materials, the techniques and the semantics of deluxe manuscripts in the Western Middle Ages.
 It will comprise over 150 articles written by specialists of the respective topic.